 As you all know by now, there are 3 subspecies of cannabis; Sativa, Indica and Ruderalis.
 Nowadays cannabis strains are most commonly referred to as Hybrids.
 However, that being said, Sativa dominant strains genuinely grow quite tall and lanky with potent fluffy buds.
 Indica dominant strains are bushier and are commonly known for more mellow stoned effect.
 Both of these will begin to flower towards the end of summer when the days start getting shorter.
 Their light cycle shortens.

-But then you get Ruderalis, a small strange looking cannabis plant.
-Find growing in extreme places such as Russia.
+But then you get Ruderalis, a small strange-looking cannabis plant, found growing in extreme weather conditions such as those in Russia.
 These extreme conditions developed a trait in the cannabis plant that makes it flower as it matures.